On September 2, 2009, the California

 Cleanup Day when we are not located on the coast?

-Past Coastal Cleanup Day data tell us that most (between 60-80
+Past Coastal Cleanup Day data tells us that most (between 60-80

 percent) of the debris on our beaches and shorelines comes from inland